pinojs/pino/docs/api.md

 ##### `bindings`

 Changes the shape of the bindings.
 The default shape is `{ pid, hostname }`.
-The function takes a single argument which is the bindings object.
-It will be called every time you create a child logger.
+The function takes a single argument, the bindings object.
+It will be called every time a child logger is created.

 ```js
 const formatters = {